leila-ayad/commons-take-home/README.md

 You should assume we will run the same steps you did (the ones listed above).
 Feel free to add any notes to this README or a new file.
 Zip up the directory and attach to an email addressed to [nick@thecommons.earth](mailto:nick@thecommons.earth).
 You do not need to include a git repo.

 Email the same address if you have _any_ questions and if you want to give us any feedback we will be very grateful.

+Things to work on:

+Calling the joinChallenges() function properly
+Have option to join other challenges disable when joined Joining challenges Loading state
+Getting the User's data to persist on page reload Fixing the Authentication test suite
+Writing the Challenges test suite